 © 2019 Association for Computing Machinery.
 This paper investigates automated code plagiarism detection in the context of an undergraduate level data structures and algorithms module.
 We compare three software tools which aim to detect plagiarism in the students' programming source code.
 We evaluate the performance of these tools on an individual basis and the degree of agreement between them.
 Based on this evaluation we show that the degree of agreement between these tools is relatively low.
 We also report the challenges faced during utilization of these methods and suggest possible future improvements for tools of this kind.
 The discrepancies in the results obtained by these detection techniques were used to devise guidelines for effectively detecting code plagiarism.

-Ahadi, A, Lister, R & Mathieson, L 2018, 'Syntax Error Based Quantification of the Learning Progress of the Novice Programmer', 23rd Conference on Innovation and Technology in Computer Science Education, Innovation and Technology in Computer Science Education, The Association for Computing Machinery, Inc., Larnaca, Cyprus, pp. 10-14.View/Download from: UTS OPUS or Publisher's site
+Ahadi, A, Lister, R & Mathieson, L 2018, 'Syntax Error Based Quantification of the Learning Progress of the Novice Programmer', 23rd Conference on Innovation and Technology in Computer Science Education, Innovation and Technology in Computer Science Education, The Association for Computing Machinery, Inc., Larnaca, Cyprus, pp. 10-14.View/Download from: Publisher's site

 Recent data-driven research has produced metrics for quantifying a novice programmer's error profile, such as Jadud's error quotient.
 However, these metrics tend to be context dependent and contain free parameters.
 This paper reviews the caveats of such metrics and proposes a more general approach to developing a metric.
 The online implementation of the proposed metric is publicly available at http://online-analysis-demo.herokuapp.com/.